 What tasks are expected from OERu partners?

 participate in our transparent decision-making process, which is based on the principles of rough consensus and incremental implementation approaches

 assist the network with the assembly of a minimum of two courses using existing OERs.

-provide credentialing services for agreed courses and programmes.
+provide assessment services for their agreed courses contributions.